Quarantine and Self-Isolation

 Quarantine is used to keep those exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in quarantine should stay home, separate themselves from others, monitor their health, and follow directions from your provider, Northwestern, and/or local public health departments.

 Isolation is used to separate people infected with the virus (those who are sick with COVID-19 and those with no symptoms) from people who are not infected.

 Learn more about both below.

 When do I need to quarantine?

-Individuals are expected to quarantine if they are in close contact with individuals who test positive for COVID-19.
-Generally, the guidance from the CDC describes that contact as:
+Individuals are expected to quarantine if they were in close contact with individuals who tested positive for COVID-19.
+Generally, the guidance from the CDC defines a “close contact” as:

 What do I do if I cannot come onto campus, but my role is not suitable for remote work?